GävleThe County Museum of Gävleborg

 About the Museum

 The County Museum of Gävleborg encompasses both the provinces of Gästrikland and Hälsingland and we have the whole county as our workplace.
 We work with cultural history, art, building and landscape conservation, archaeology, and with various cultural projects in the county’s municipalities.
 The museum itself is located on Södra Strandgatan in Gävle.

 The Rettig family owned a tobacco factory and ran a shipyard and a shipping company in Gävle in the 19th century.
 The museum’s history began in 1933 when Antonie Rettig, married into the family, died, bequeathing “John and Antonie Rettig’s Museum Fund to the city of Gävle”.

-The museum has one of Sweden’s finest collections of Swedish art and more than 2,000 square meters of exhibition space.
+The museum has one of Sweden’s finest Collections of Swedish art and over 2000 square meters’ exhibition space.
 The exhibitions are used for pedagogical purposes when we give guided tours and viewings, workshops and diverse programme activities.

 The museum also offers a wide spectrum of temporary exhibitions.
 The largest exhibition space for temporary exhibitions is on the ground floor.

 - Safety boxes